Numerical analysis for saddle dynamics of some semilinear elliptic problems: Analysis of semi-discrete scheme

-\end{remark} \begin{remark} The assumption ``for any $\hat u\in B_\delta(u^*)$ for some $\delta>0$ the eigenvalues of $\Delta+f'(\hat u)$ and $\Delta+f'( u^*)$ under zero Dirichlet boundary conditions have the same signs'' in Corollary \ref{cor1} is a commonly used assumption in optimization algorithms, see e,g, the book of Nesterov \cite{Nes}. \end{remark}
+\end{remark} \begin{remark} The Corollary \ref{cor1} depends on the following assumption ``for any $\hat u\in B_\delta(u^*)$ for some $\delta>0$ the eigenvalues of $-\Delta-f'(\hat u)$ and $-\Delta-f'( u^*)$ under zero Dirichlet boundary conditions have the same signs''.
+In this remark we will prove that this assumption is valid at least for a wide class of one-dimensional problems.